 - Read your employee manual on what you should do in cases of sexual harassment, a subject that is often covered in human resource materials.

 - Keep records of the incidences of harassment, when they occurred and what was said.

 - If there are witnesses to the behavior, ask them to provide a signed statement.

 - If the company is not willing or able to remedy the situation, file an Equal Opportunity Employment Commission complaint, to help you to remedy the situation and come to a settlement.

 - Filing an EEOC complaint is a legal requisite for a sexual harassment lawsuit in court.

-Hiring An Attorney To Protect Your Rights in Arizona
+An Employment Law Attorney Can Help Protect Your Rights

 Although you are not required to hire legal counsel for your sexual harassment complaint case, an attorney can give you with important information on how sexual harassment cases proceed and what information you will need to provide to make your most effective case.
 Generally, sexual harassment lawyers are paid on a contingency basis, that is, they take a portion of the financial settlement you will receive if your case is successful.
 You should be aware that sexual harassment lawsuits can be difficult to prove and can extend for a long period of time.
 Not all lawyers are willing to take a sexual harassment lawsuit, but if you have good evidence and witnesses to the actions, it will be easier to prove your case.